 Ranking presidents over the past 8 decades by their final approval rating

 Presidential approval ratings are constantly monitored—from the inauguration and transfer of power between administrations to each chief executive's last day in office—in order to gauge popularity.
-Job approval ratings are a simple metric on how Americans judge the commander in chief at any given time.
-Approval numbers can vary widely throughout a president's term.
-Polling is not an exact science, and political analysts look at different polls to determine an accurate representation of a politician's popularity.
+Job approval ratings are a simple metric on how Americans judge the commander-in-chief at any given time and approval numbers can vary widely throughout a president's term.
+For example, as of the end of July 2024, President Biden's approval rating was 43% for his job overall, according to a Gallup poll.
+But his monthly approval ratings tell a slightly different story.
+Shortly before he ended his presidential reelection bid on July 21, that number had dropped to 36%, the lowest of his presidency to date.

-Stacker used data from The American Presidency Project to rank U.S. presidents based on their final approval ratings compiled by Gallup over the past eight decades.
+To rank U.S. presidents based on their final approval ratings, Stacker used data from The American Presidency Project compiled by Gallup over the past eight decades.
 In cases of a tie, the lower disapproval rating was used.
 Presidents who died while in office are excluded from the rankings.

 Keep reading to find out which presidents, from Harry Truman to Donald Trump, left office with the lowest approval ratings.